 Explainable AI

-While AI in general, and deep neural networks specifically, have been posting significant performance improvements in NLP related tasks, their adoption in answering qualitative mental health questions such as predicting loneliness has been hampered by the black box nature of AI.
+While AI in general, and deep neural networks specifically, have been posting significant performance improvements in NLP related tasks, their adoption in answering qualitative mental health questions such as predicting loneliness has been hampered by the ‘black-box’ nature of AI.
 It can be unclear whether the results of the models are meaningful or make sense scientifically.
 To address this issue, the AI community has begun working on explainable AI approaches which allow a window into the workings of an AI model in order to avoid issues like the “Clever Hans” problem (when the AI makes the right decision, but for the wrong reasons) (Anders et al., 2022).

 Two research domains, interpretable AI (IAI) and explainable AI (XAI), have surfaced with the common objective of enhancing transparency in AI engines.
-Interpretable AI are models that obey some domain specific constraints so that they are better understandable by humans and are not black-boxed.
-On the other hand, XAI approaches include models and methods that reduce the opaqueness of black-box models.
+Interpretable AI are models that obey domain specific constraints to enhance human understanding and avoid opaque ‘black-box’ operations.
+On the other hand, XAI approaches include models and methods that reduce the opaqueness of ‘black-box’ models.
 These methods typically tend to be separate post hoc methods that are developed specifically to understand the workings of the main AI approach.
 We will use a combination of post-hoc explainers and special model elements that will allow better visibility into the workings of the classifier.
 These approaches will add to the transparency of the AI model and will also aid in understanding which features may be more important in predicting whether individuals are lonely.

 In this proof-of-concept study, we aimed to develop an explainable AI model to predict loneliness from transcribed interview transcripts and analyze the importance of different sections in the interview as well as the different features used to predict loneliness.
 We also explored whether there were differences in the importance of these elements across lonely individuals compared with non-lonely individuals.